 One way to do this is by using QR Codes in your scavenger hunt.

 QR Codes are 2D barcodes that store alphanumeric information.
-They are easily scannable with the smartphone’s camera..
-So they’re now used in industries such as eduction, marketing, and payments.
+They are easily scannable with the smartphone’s camera.
+So they’re now used in industries such as education, marketing, and payments.

 You can use QR Codes to hide questions or clues for your scavenger hunt.

 A. How to organize a QR Code scavenger hunt

 Figure out the topics you want the players to think about and prepare a list of questions/clues.